MicrosoftDocs/learn-scaffolding/content-templates/default-exercise-unit.md

     Goal: Helps the learner to evaluate if they completed the exercise correctly.

     Structure: Break the steps into 'chunks' where each chunk has three things:
-        1. A heading of "Check your work"
+        1. A heading of "## Check your work"
         2. An introductory paragraph describing how they'll validate their work at a high level
         3. Numbered steps (when the learner needs to perform multiple steps to verify if they were successful)
         4. Video of an expert performing the exact steps of the exercise (optional)